rockwillck/SmilesDB/paper/paper.md

 ]
 ```

 Some fields may not always exist in every JSON object, though an empty object will never be returned in the array.
+There can be up to 10 fields, as seen in Table [tbl:fields].

+Table: JSON object field types in return array from SmilesDB {#tbl:fields}

 | Field              | Description                             |
 |--------------------|-----------------------------------------|